ahmed-zekri/translate_yml/Readme.md

 # Yaml file translator

-A Python script to automatically translate yaml files using google translator, very useful especially for frameworks that reliy on yaml to manage their translation process (for example symfony)
+A Python script to automatically translate yaml files using google translator, very useful especially for frameworks that rely on yaml to manage their translation process (for example symfony), it even handles special characters e.g "%"

 ## Usage